-Several bones of the nose and septum join to bones located in the facial area or skull, requiring specialized skill during a rhinoplasty procedure to avoid damaging.
-The septum is covered with thin skin tissue, nerves and tiny capillaries that are extremely sensitive.
+Several bones of the nose and septum join to bones located in the facial area or skull, and specialized skill during a rhinoplasty surgery is always required to avoid causing damage.
+This is because the septum has thin skin tissue, nerves and tiny capillaries that are extremely sensitive.

-Congenital problems with the nose are a common occurrence that often leads to wanting a rhinoplasty procedure from a competent plastic surgeon.
-There are several specific types of septum abnormalities that are found at birth, including those caused by Ehlers-Danlos or Marfan syndrome that are rare genetic connective disorders.
-In most cases, physicians prefer to wait until a patient is in their late teens before performing rhinoplasty surgery to correct a deviated septum.
-Of course, if the defective nose makes breathing difficult, then a surgical procedure is required when a patient is an infant.
+Congenital problems with the nose are a common occurrence.
+These problems often lead to the desire for a rhinoplasty procedure from a skilled plastic surgeon.
+There are several specific types of septum issues that a doctor can identify at birth.
+Ehlers-Danlos or Marfan syndrome, rare genetic disorders, most commonly cause septum issues.
+In most cases, physicians prefer to wait until a patient is in their late teens before performing nose surgery.
+However, if the defective nose causes difficulty when the patient breathes, a surgical procedure could be required when they are an infant.

-If you think you may have a deviated septum based on the symptoms addressed above, consider reaching out to your physician or a trusted doctor of rhinoplasty.
+If you think you may have a deviated septum, consider reaching out to your physician or a trusted doctor of rhinoplasty.